MoinA0529/Game-of-Blocks/Assignments/Assignment-2/README.md

 **reqLoan** -  The owner can request from other users.
 P,R,T will be specified by the user.

-**getOwnerBalance** - select an account for which you want to determine the balance
+**getOwnerBalance** - select an account for which you want to determine the balance, now click getOwnerBalance

 **viewDues** - call to view the money owed by the user, call will get the amount of money the user owes the account